Form Effective Partnerships

 Peer Learning at the Exchange

-Great Lakes Integrated Sciences & Assessments (GLISA) is a collaboration between the University of Michigan and Michigan State University supported by the National Oceanic and Atmospheric Administration.
+GLISA – NOAA’s Great Lakes Climate Adaptation Partnership Team (GLISA) is a collaboration between the University of Michigan and Michigan State University supported by the National Oceanic and Atmospheric Administration.
+GLISA works at the boundary between climate science and decision making, striving to enhance Great Lakes communities’ capacity to understand, plan for, and respond to climate impacts now and in the future.
 Established in 2010, GLISA serves Illinois, Indiana, Michigan, Minnesota, New York, Ohio, Pennsylvania, Wisconsin in the U.S., and the Province of Ontario in Canada.

 Phone: N/A